 1. Use a tray to define a space on a coffee table

-Burgmann’s first tip is to match the shape of the coffee table to the shape of the tray she uses to define space.
+Burgmann’s first tip is to match the coffee table shape to the shape of the tray she uses to define space.
 “If it’s a square coffee table, use a square tray.
-If it’s a rectangle coffee table, use a rectangle tray, a round coffee table, a round tray, and so on,” she says.
-When it comes to the size of the tray, Burgmann recommends that the tray be one-quarter the size of the coffee table top.
+If it’s a rectangular coffee table, use a rectangular tray, a round coffee table, a round tray, and so on,” she says.
+Regarding the tray's size, Burgmann recommends that the tray be one-quarter the size of the coffee table top.

 2. In the tray, create a vignette using the Rule of Three

 Once you have your tray picked out, it’s time to select the objects to place on it.
 To utilize the Rule of Three, choose one tall piece, such as a vase of flowers.
-Next, choose a medium piece about half the height of the tall piece, and a smaller piece half the height of the medium piece.
-This design tactic creates an interesting area of emphasis.
+Next, choose a medium piece about half the height of the tall piece and a smaller piece half the height of the medium piece.
+This design tactic creates an exciting area of emphasis.

-3. On either side of the tray, create symmetry by stacking objects such as books.
+3. On either side of the tray, create symmetry by stacking objects like books.

-To create symmetry, Burgmann stacks two A4 books on one side of the tray, and then does the same on the other side.
+Burgmann stacks two A4 books on one side of the tray to create symmetry and then does the same on the other.
 “These books shouldn’t be much higher than the small pieces in your vignette,” she says.